Atrix256/FalcorPathTracer/readme.md

 * check out aras' sphere test code

+* convert from linear to sRGB.
+ * a copy shader that does this (and tone mapping?), not a copy resource operation.

 * the axes of orientation are off somehow. maybe y is just flipped, i'm not really sure.
  * do orientation tests and find out.